janifkader/C43-Project/README.md

 # Appendix

 Optimized Interface: As explained in the demonstration, we have implemented all necessary UI for our app.
 The UI is minimal, but yet complete with full functionality for all features.
+The frontend is written in TypeScript/React and makes use of Material UI styled components.
+Each major entity has its own component and page.
+The simple and functional interface allows the user to have a clean experience while browsing their portfolios.